 - 3 cups Beef stock Chicken stock works just as well

-Heat the Palm Oil in a pan and allow it melt over a medium heat but don't overheat the Oil.
+- Heat the Palm Oil in a pan and allow it to melt over medium heat but don't overheat the Oil.
 Add the remaining half onion (diced) and half of the Locust bean.
-Let it cook for about 3 minutes on a medium heat.
+Let it cook for about 3 minutes on medium heat.

 If you make this Egusi soup recipe, I’d love to see pictures of your creations on Instagram and Facebook. #cheflolaskitchen